 Kathy Radcliffe has a degree from University of Wisconsin in Physical Education.
 She taught elementary school for twenty years in Perrysburg, Ohio, and had a design consultation business for ten years after retirement.
 She believes in H4H’s goal to find lasting ways to reduce poverty by creating opportunity and independence through self-sustainability.
 Kathy has tremendous respect for the men of PHF and feels they have the knowledge, determination and expertise to make a long-term difference in their country through agriculture.

 Betsy Smith has a Speech and Hearing Therapy degree from The Ohio State University, MSN from University of Toledo, and Family Nurse Practitioner from East Carolina University.
-She has worked in a variety of health care settings and is currently working as a Family Nurse Practitioner in Terre Haute, Indiana.
+She has worked in a variety of health care settings and is currently working on a doctorate of nursing practice degree from Duke University with a focus on global health and nurse education.
 She has made multiple medical mission trips to Haiti.
 Betsy believes this initiative is vital to teaching, procuring, and providing food and jobs.
 Betsy is excited to be part of the H4H board and have the opportunity to work for her friends at PHF who have established this meaningful and amazing organization.

 Bill has an Associate Degree of Applied Business from the University of Toledo, and a bachelor of Science and MBA degree from the University of Findlay.
 His work experience is varied, but for the last thirty plus years he has been a law office administrator and paralegal for two family-owned firms specializing in intellectual property law.
 He became enamored with H4H project when he attended a presentation in 2017, and committed when he learned about the goal of self-sustainability.